zarasari/ResidualTumour/README.md

 Exploratory analysis of tumour data with a focus on survival and residual disease patterns.
 - Data wrangling and statistical modelling in R
 - Produced visualisations for clinical interpretation
-- Supports understanding of treatment outcomes
+- Supports understanding of treatment outcomes in healthcare

 **Skills:** R, survival analysis, medical statistics